Mapping corruption risks in the Guinean education sector

 - Examinations: Computerize and automatize the management of national examinations and competitions, thus limiting the number of intermediaries; protect national examination and competition centers, with the use of security forces when necessary.

-Finally, the report includes recommendations which are more specifically aimed at improving governance in the education sector as a whole: from strengthening internal oversight bodies to improving public access to information, including through the introduction of school report cards.
+Finally, the report includes recommendations that are more specifically aimed at improving governance in the education sector as a whole: from strengthening internal oversight bodies to improving public access to information, including through the introduction of school report cards.

-These recommendations will be discussed in detail with the country's public authorities at a feedback workshop organised by the ANLC, and scheduled for May 2021.
+These recommendations will be discussed in detail with the country's public authorities at a feedback workshop organised by the ANLC and scheduled for May 2021.
 The recently adopted Ten-Year Education Programme in Guinea (ProDEG) - which sets out the country's major policy orientations and priority programmes for the period 2020-2029 in the field of education - should provide a conducive framework for their implementation.

-More information on IIEP's corruption risk mapping activities here.
+More information on IIEP's corruption risk mapping activities here